LoganConnor44/anki-templates/readme.md

 # Improvements

+1. I'm currently separating the logic so this repo isn't just one monolith.
+After separating the files, I'm having some issues with the transpiling and bundling step from our Typescript files to a working Web Component.
+I think it has to do with small inconsistencies with Typescript, ES, ES2015, and Web Components.
+Because of this - I'm probably also going to begin using StencilJs to handle the component creation for me, instead of doing it all without a library.
+    * I could be running into [this issue.](https://github.com/microsoft/TypeScript/issues/12949) After moving past this error I figured I should just let a library handle creating the Web Component (along with the transpiling and bundling) to make my life easier.
-1. A `typing` type card is being developed utilizing Anki's `{{type:FIELD_NAME_HERE}}` functionality.
+2. A `typing` type card is being developed utilizing Anki's `{{type:FIELD_NAME_HERE}}` functionality.
-2. Ease-in animation and a dark background could be added so users don't occasionally see a flash of default background colour when the application is loading.
+3. Ease-in animation and a dark background could be added so users don't occasionally see a flash of default background colour when the application is loading.
-3. A skeleton card could be created (skeleton cards are essentially a newer version of a loading screen).
+4. A skeleton card could be created (skeleton cards are essentially a newer version of a loading screen).
 But, the actual delay is minimal at the moment.
 This is a feature that would be better suited after the move to a cloud host is done.

 # Full Code Example